 ISRI joined NERC as an Advisory Member in 2008.
 According to Robin Wiener, President for ISRI, “The scrap recycling industry is uniquely positioned to meet the challenges of today’s world, offering tangible sustainable solutions for balancing economic growth and environmental stewardship, contributing to economic and environmental sustainability for our nation and our world.
 Our participation in organizations such as NERC allows ISRI to add its voice at NERC events and to listen to other NERC Advisory Members and Board Members on issues and concerns they have with recycling.”

 If you missed registering online for NERC’s Fall Conference—The New Era of Recycling—you are still welcome to register at the door.
 The Conference will be held on November 6 – 7 at the Lord Jeffery Inn in Amherst, Massachusetts.
 The conference includes plenary sessions and seven concurrent sessions.
-Go to the agenda for the schedule and list of speakers.
 In addition, the Conference will offer networking opportunities with 27 recycling industry experts, recycling professionals from the U.S. and Canada, recycling trade associations, businesses, universities, non-profit organizations, consultants, and exhibitors.